- Home Improvement»

 It is important in buying replacement windows to understand how windows are made and replaced.
 Some factors may be different depending on what part of the country your home is located.
 Though I am writing from my experience in the Columbus, Ohio area, my hope is that you will be able to find much useful information on the best way to replace your windows, no matter where you live.

-Hi, my name is Bruce and I've been installing replacement windows for over 25 years in central Ohio.
+Hi, my name is Bruce and I've been installing replacement windows for 30 years in central Ohio.
 Over that time I have replaced so many different brands of replacement windows that honestly I've lost count.
 There have been over a dozen vinyl window brands, at least 3 fiberglass, 6 or more wood window brands and a composite or two to boot.
 Of many of those brands of windows I've also installed most if not all the different series or quality grades of each.

 One thing I've learned is that all replacement windows are not created equal and yet there is a great deal of similarities between brands.
 Of course they will all tell you their window is the best.
 So picking the best one for your home is not the easiest job, unless you know what to look for.
 However even the best replacement window, if it isn't installed right, will not perform properly.
 Likewise, even the most affordable replacement window can perform reasonably if installed correctly.
 As a subcontractor, I have worked with numerous different window replacement contractors and know full well that all companies are not equal either.
 So choosing the right contractor is equally important.
 Though I'll be talking here about the product, I would suggest that you find out what you can about the installers of any prospective contractor you may use.
 Most companies will use subcontractors(though they won't always be truthful about that) and usually use the ones who will do it for the cheapest, not the best.
 The most important thing is to define for yourself what you are looking for and why you want to replace your windows, before you shop.
 Then you'll be able to separate those companies who want to sell you what they want, from those who are willing to sell you what you want.
 Hopefully this may help you in that process.
 If you still have questions, feel free to contact me and I'm glad to help you all I can.